Locally moving groups and laminar actions on the line: Actions on the line

-Then, $j_0$ can be extended to a semi-conjugacy $j:\R\to \R$ between $\varphi$ and $\psi$. \end{lem} \begin{proof} Consider the map $j:\R\to \R$ defined by Since $j_0$ is monotone, we get that $j$ is an extension of $j_0$.
-Also note, it is direct from the definition of $j$ that it is monotone and equivariant and therefore it defines a semi-conjugacy as desired. \end{proof}
+Then $j_0$ can be extended to a semi-conjugacy $j\colon \R\to \R$ between $\varphi$ and $\psi$. \end{lem} \begin{proof} Consider the map $j\colon \R\to \R$ defined by Since $j_0$ is monotone, we get that $j$ is an extension of $j_0$.
+It is direct from the definition of $j$ that it is monotone and equivariant; therefore $j$ defines a semi-conjugacy, as desired. \end{proof}